k1kolev/info/features/ui-ux-features/presence.md

   You’re in a meeting or deeply focused on your tasks, so you prefer to avoid distractions except for highly important topics.

 - **Do not disturb**:
-  You’re presenting something in front of an audience or clients, or you're handling urgent matters – you're not to be interrupted.
+  You’re presenting something in front of an audience, negotiating with clients, or you're handling urgent matters – you're not to be interrupted.

 - **Away**:
   You've been inactive for more than a few minutes.